Fault Injection

 Pozzobon, HackInBo 2025 [9]

-Presented at HackInBo Winter 2025 (15 November 2025), this talk describes the reverse engineering and open reimplementation of the Infineon DAP (Device Access Port) protocol used by AURIX TriCore chips.
-DAP is Infineon's proprietary debug interface, serving the same role as JTAG or SWD on Cortex-M parts, but using a two-pin bidirectional telegram-based protocol with CRC6 error detection.
-Prior to this work, DAP was only accessible through Infineon's Miniwiggler USB debugger or comparably priced vendor hardware, making independent experimentation with AURIX debug access difficult.
+At HackInBo Winter 2025 (15 November 2025), Pozzobon walked through the reverse engineering and open reimplementation of the Infineon DAP (Device Access Port) protocol used by AURIX TriCore chips.
+DAP is Infineon's proprietary debug interface.
+It plays the same role as JTAG or SWD on Cortex-M parts but runs a two-pin bidirectional telegram-based protocol with CRC6 error detection.
+Until this work, reaching DAP meant using Infineon's Miniwiggler USB debugger or comparably priced vendor hardware, which put independent experimentation with AURIX debug access out of easy reach.

 Pozzobon captured USB traffic between the Miniwiggler and target chips using USBPcap and Wireshark, then decoded the MPSSE (Multi-Protocol Synchronous Serial Engine) layer produced by the FTDI FT2232H inside the Miniwiggler.
 From the raw bit sequences he identified the DAP telegram framing: a start bit, a 6-bit command-type field, a 7-bit length field, a variable-length argument, and a 6-bit CRC6 trailer.
 The resulting Python reimplementation in epozzobon/tricore-things drives commodity FTDI boards such as the Tigard to act as DAP hosts, replacing the need for proprietary hardware.
 Slides link: HackInBo 2025 PDF; code at epozzobon/tricore-things.